headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

 sections:
   - components:
       - text: >-
+          Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software.

+          Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
+        type: image-copy-component
+      - text: >-
           Developers are recruited specifically for a client’s needs and teams are self-organising with the responsibility of producing software that delivers business value.